SWETHA-V-21/AGRIRENT-APP/README.md

-# AgriRent – AI-Enabled Farm Equipment Sharing Platform
+# AgriRent – An Agriculture Equipment Sharing Platform

-AgriRent is a prototype AI-enabled web platform that connects farmers looking to rent out farm equipment with those who want to rent them.
+AgriRent is a prototype of a web platform that connects farmers looking to rent out farm equipment with those who want to rent them.

 This project was built using **Streamlit** and deployed on **Streamlit Community Cloud** for demonstration as part of an AI internship.